Introduction to the Foreign Exchange Market

 (3) Price Action Strategies

-This kind of strategy analyzes clean charts (non-indicator charts).
-Price action strategies aim to use the core price data of a Forex market. » Price Action Strategies
+This strategy analyzes clean, indicator-free charts.
+Price action strategies focus on using the core price data of the Forex market.

 (4) News-Trading Strategies

-These strategies focus exclusively on the news and aim to exploit market inefficiencies based on news and recent developments in the currency market. » Trading-the-News Strategies
+These strategies focus solely on news events, aiming to exploit market inefficiencies caused by recent developments in the currency market.

 (5) Swing-Trading Strategies

-Swing trading is a trading strategy that focuses on short to medium-term timeframes and aims to profit from strong price trends or else price 'swings' » Swing-Trading Strategies
+Swing trading targets short to medium-term timeframes, aiming to profit from strong price trends or price “swings.”

 (6) Carry-Trading Strategies

-Carry trade is a very popular Forex investing strategy that involves borrowing or selling a Forex currency with a low-interest rate, and at the same time buying a Forex currency with a higher interest rate. » Carry-Trading Strategies
+Carry trading is a popular Forex strategy that involves borrowing or selling a currency with a low interest rate while simultaneously buying a currency with a higher interest rate.

 » Key Forex Trading Strategies